Constructions and performance of hyperbolic and semi-hyperbolic Floquet codes: Constructions

 \subsection{Simulations}

 So far we have focused our analysis on code parameters, however logical error rate performance for realistic noise models is more relevant to understand the practical utility of the constructions.
+In particular, hyperbolic Floquet codes derived from an $r.g.b$ tiling have higher plaquette stabiliser weights $2r$, $2g$ and $2b$, and each detector is formed from the parity of $2r$, $2g$ or $2b$ check operator measurements.
+We might be concerned that these higher stabiliser weights lead to worse logical error rate performance, despite their improved code parameters.
+However, by performing numerical simulations, we show in this section that hyperbolic Floquet codes have a logical error rate performance that is comparable to that of the honeycomb code even at high physical error rates, but with significantly reduced resource overheads.

-We have carried out numerical simulations to compare the performance of semi-hyperbolic Floquet codes with planar honeycomb codes (for the EM3 noise model) as well as surface codes (for the EM3 and SD6 noise models).
+Our numerical simulations compare the performance of semi-hyperbolic Floquet codes with planar honeycomb codes (for the EM3 and SD6 noise models) as well as rotated planar surface codes (for the SD6 noise models).
 All simulations were carried out using Stim~\cite{Gidney2021stimfaststabilizer} to simulate the circuits and construct matching graphs and PyMatching~\cite{higgott2023sparse} to decode.
 For the simulations of planar honeycomb codes and surface codes, we used the open-source simulation software~\cite{gidney2022generation} written for Ref.~\cite{gidney2022benchmarking}.
-Note that we have made some Stim circuits of hyperbolic and semi-hyperbolic Floquet codes available on GitHub~\cite{higgott2023data}.
+In all figures, we define the logical error rate as the probability that \textit{any} of the encoded logical qubits fail.
+Note that we have made some Stim circuits of hyperbolic and semi-hyperbolic Floquet codes, as well as tables of their parameters, available on GitHub~\cite{higgott2023data}.